kmenzli/sphinx-poc/docs/GettingStarted.rst

               |image139|

-After saving the change you made on your activity, a text appears under your name indicating that an edit has been done:
+After saving the change you made on your activity, the activity creation timestamp will be updated by a new label under your name indicating the time of the last edit:

 |image140|